imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 The settings map that the `marshall` method receives is the settings map to save.
 You can safely assume it has been successfully checked.
 The element parameter is a [JDom element](http://www.jdom.org/docs/apidocs/org/jdom2/Element.html), and it must contain eveything you want to save from the detector, as attribute or child elements.
 Here is what you must put in it:

-  - You must at the very least set an attribute that has for key {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/DetectorKeys.java\#L14' label='`"DETECTOR_NAME"`' %} and value the SpotDetectorFactory key (the one you get with the `getKey()`) method\[2\].
+  - You must at the very least set an attribute that has for key {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/detection/DetectorKeys.java\#L14 ' label='`"DETECTOR_NAME"` ' %} and value the SpotDetectorFactory key (the one you get with the `getKey()`) method\[2\].
 This will be used in turn when loading from XML, to retrieve the right detector you used.

 <!-- end list -->